 In addition to ruling out medical issues, your veterinarian may also be able to help you determine other reasons for your dog’s urinating.
-If it’s due to dominance issues or anxiety, a Certified Veterinary Behaviorist can give you tips to help solve the problem.
+If it’s due to dominance issues or anxiety, a certified veterinary behaviorist can give you tips to help solve the problem.

-2. Spay or Neuter Your Dog
+3. Spay or Neuter Your Dog

-Train (or Retrain) Your Dog
+4. Train (or Retrain) Your Dog

 Housebreaking an adult dog is a similar process.
 Many experts recommend a method known as the umbilical cord method.
 This involves keeping your dog tied to you on a leash so that you can supervise him at all times.
-After a number of days you can gradually give him more freedom.
+After a number of days, you can gradually give him more freedom.

 Dogs are creatures of habit and thrive on routine, and this is especially important if you are housebreaking.
 Keeping his feeding on a predictable schedule will also help to establish a predictable schedule for potty time.

 A few tweaks in your dog’s routine can set him up for success if you are trying to break him of the habit of peeing in the house.
 If your dog consistently has accidents in the same place, you may be able to change the meaning of that location by placing his food and water there.
 Most dogs will not pee where they eat.

-3. Give Lots of Potty Breaks
+5. Give Lots of Potty Breaks

-No matter how well trained, dogs’ bladders have their limits, and going beyond those limits leads to accidents.
+No matter how well trained, dogs’ bladders have their limits, and going beyond those limits can lead to inappropriate urination.
 As a general rule, puppies should start by going out every hour.
 Then you can add one additional hour for every month of age.

-4. Identify and Eliminate Triggers
+6. Identify and Eliminate Anxiety Triggers

 If you pay close attention to when and where your dog pees, you may notice a pattern.
 It may be possible to identify the cause of the peeing and make minor changes in your dog’s routine or environment that make accidents much less likely to happen.